 An equity shareholder is armed with a number of rights.
 After all, each shareholder in a public limited company is a part-owner of that company (having monetarily contributed by buying into the stock).

 Equity means the quality of being fair and equal.
 And informally, it has also come to be mean ownership, especially in the context of sharing future profit and value appreciation.
 No doubt, a result of the investing world’s usage of the word.

 A share means one part of a larger entity.
 The size can vary but it is a part belonging to someone.
-Much like a slice cut out of a pie.
+Much like a piece cut out of a pie.

-In investing, a share refers to the right of ownership to equity, often symbolised by the requisite paper or electronic document.
+In investing, a share refers to the right of ownership to equity, often symbolized by the requisite paper or electronic document.

 Even though an equity share gives us but a fraction of the value of a company’s worth, it guarantees us a host of rights to ensure we are not overridden by larger shareholders (founders, institutional investors).